-Personal Injury Law Firm in Florida
+Personal Injury & Property Damage Law Offices in Florida

 When people in Florida are injured due to the carless or unsafe behavior of another person or company – or their homes are devastated by a hurricane and the insurance company is being uncooperative – they can turn to the personal injury and property damage attorneys at Kanner & Pintaluga for assistance.
 We have offices throughout the state that are ready to serve you.

 Although the Florida laws governing personal injury cases are similar in many respects to other states’ laws, there are some aspects personal injury claimants should be made aware prior to filing their claim.